-- An applicant must submit their CV that would show their academic and work experience. - Official transcripts from institutions previously attended.
+- An applicant must submit a CV that shows their academic and work experience. - Official transcripts from institutions previously attended.
 Certificates of participation in courses, conferences, or publications.

 Proof of English ability

 An applicant must demonstrate a satisfactory command of the English language for advanced academic studies.
 Applicant's whose first language is not English, must submit satisfactory results of a standardized English language test, specifically, the iBT TOEFL test or IELTS test.